 How to Enrol

 Once admitted to one of the collaborating graduate units listed above, students become eligible to join the Ethnic, Immigration and Pluralism Studies specialization.
-To enrol, fill in the application form below and send it to harneyprogram@utoronto.ca.
-Once accepted in the Specialization, will send you a formal enrollment letter.
-There is no firm deadline to join the EIP specialization, but new applications should be sent in preferably before the start of each new academic year (i.e. end of July, mid-August).
+To enroll, complete the application form below.
+Once accepted in the Specialization, we will send you a formal enrollment letter.
+There is no firm deadline to join the EIP specialization--applications are accepted on a rolling basis--but students generally apply before the start of each new academic year (i.e. end of July, mid-August).
+For any questions about enrolment, please email harneyprogram@utoronto.ca

 Course & Requirements